Mitch Easter: Record production and engineering

 Easter producing Game Theory's Lolita Nation in San Francisco, 1986.
 L–R: Easter, Michael Quercio, Scott Miller.

-In 1980, Easter started Drive-In Studio, a professional recording studio located in what was originally his parents' garage.
-One of his earliest recording sessions was "Radio Free Europe", the debut single by R.E.M.
+Easter became inspired by the studio equipment visible in photographs inside the 1970 Thunderclap Newman album Hollywood Dream, specifically a 3ma track in front of Pete Townshend.
+"I needed to have that feeling around me," he said in 2025.
+In 1980, he started Drive-In Studio, a professional recording studio located in what was originally his parents' garage.
+The first record he worked on, in July 1980, was the Sir Crackers!
+EP by the short-lived new wave band, the Crackers.
+(Jay Peck, the band's drummer, played briefly with Let's Active later in the decade.)
+Another of his early recording sessions was for "Radio Free Europe", the debut single by R.E.M.
 Drive-In Studio became an integral part of the local indie-rock scene of Winston-Salem, recording a number of bands at low "knock-down" rates.
-Easter closed the Drive-In Studio in 1994, and moved from Winston-Salem to Kernersville, North Carolina, where he opened his current recording studio, Fidelitorium Recordings.
+Easter closed the Drive-In Studio in 1994, and moved from Winston-Salem to Kernersville, North Carolina, where he opened his current recording studio, Fidelitorium Recordings, behind his home.
+Fidelitorium, dubbed "Brick Henge" by Easter, was designed by acoustic architect Wes Lachot.

 As a record producer, Easter is probably best known for his work with R.E.M. from 1981 through 1984.
 Since 1981, he has produced, engineered and often made musical contributions to albums from many other recording artists, including Donna the Buffalo, Mary Prankster, Ex Hex, Ben Folds Five, Pylon, Helium, Pavement, Suzanne Vega, Richard Barone, Game Theory, The Loud Family, Marshall Crenshaw, The Connells, Velvet Crush, Ken Stringfellow (of The Posies) and Birds of Avalon.

 Asked in 1999 about his favorite projects as a producer, Easter cited R.E.M.'s Chronic Town and Game Theory's records – Real Nighttime (1984), The Big Shot Chronicles (1985), Lolita Nation (1987) and Two Steps from the Middle Ages (1988) – which Easter called "a lot of fun, because of the variety in the way they approached recording".